renpapers/codeword/Week 08/readme.md

 We discussed our pseudocode and details for our concept.
-Since my text writes about how language is used in Murakami's books to define and create realities, the concept for my landing page does this as well.
-When the user clicks on the page, a circle (aka a reality) is born.
+Since my text writes about how language is used in Murakami's books to define and create realities, the concept for my landing page does this as well; where when the user clicks on the page, a circle (aka a reality) is born.
 If this is then clicked, it'll direct you to another page that talks about a specific concept the text holds (as there are multiple).

 Unsure if that made sense, but if it didn't hope the gif helps out :) I want to create a 'galaxy of realities'.
 Perhaps when the mouse hovers and moves, sparks fly from it too, or more, smaller circles (stars) are created, replicating a galaxy of some sort in a digital space.